AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/http2faq.md

 >[!NOTE]
 >
->There may be a long lead time because the transition to HTTP/2 involves clearing the cache.
+>There is a long lead time because the transition to HTTP/2 involves clearing the cache.
 Therefore, only a few customer transitions can be handled at a time.

 ## What are the risks with moving to HTTP/2? {#what-are-the-risks-with-moving-to-http}

 The transition to HTTP/2 clears out your cache at the CDN because it involves moving to a new CDN configuration.

 The non-cached content directly hits Adobe's origin servers until the cache is rebuilt again.
-Because of this, Adobe plans to handle a few customer transitions at a time so that acceptable performance is maintained when pulling requests from our origin.
+Because of this action, Adobe plans to handle a few customer transitions at a time.
+This method ensures that acceptable performance is maintained when pulling requests from the origin.

 ## How can you verify whether a URL or website is activated with HTTP/2? {#how-can-you-verify-whether-a-url-or-website-is-activated-with-http}

-You need to download an externsion to use with your Web browser.
-For Firefox and Chrome there is an extension called **[!UICONTROL HTTP/2 and SPDY Indicator]**.
+Download an extension to use with your Web browser.
+For Firefox and Chrome, there is an extension called **[!UICONTROL HTTP/2 and SPDY Indicator]**.
 Browsers only support HTTP/2 securely, so it is necessary to call a URL with HTTPS to verify.
-If HTTP/2 is supported, this is indicated by the extension in the form of a blue Flash symbol, and a header "X-Firefox-Spdy" : "h2".
+If HTTP/2 is supported, it is indicated by the extension in the form of a blue Flash symbol, and a header "X-Firefox-Spdy" : "h2".